 Gumdrop Fruitcake – a classic Canadian prairie recipe that will turn even the most unwilling into a fruitcake lover.
 A light caramelized batter studded with chewy gumdrops and sweet fruits.
 It’s a Christmas jewel.
+(Skip to recipe.)

 The Canadian Food Experience Project (December, 2013)

 The Canadian Food Experience Project began June 7, 2013.
 As we, the participants, share our collective stories across the vastness of our Canadian landscape through our regional food experiences, we hope to bring global clarity to our Canadian culinary identity through the cadence of our concerted Canadian voice.
 Please join us.